MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/overview.md

 > [!NOTE] Calling the generated function with data having different schema may result in errors.
 For example, calling
 > the generated `coerce_types` function with a dataframe that has a different schema than what was used to generate the
-> function will likely fail.
+> function will likely fail or produce unwanted results.

 ## The `data()` method on learn result